Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 You think I don't see what you're doing?
 I know how hard it is to find the right job.
 We have that in common.
 Do we?
-Bees have 100 percent employment, but we do jobs like taking the crud out.
+Goobers have 100 percent employment, but we do jobs like taking the crud out.
 That's just what I was thinking about doing.
 Ken, I let Barry borrow your razor for his fuzz.
 I hope that was all right.
 I'm going to drain the old stinger.